Valik3201/pixify/README.md

 ### Page Scrolling

-Smooth page scrolling is implemented after each request and rendering of the next group of images using the specified hint code.
+Smooth page scrolling is implemented after each request and rendering of the next group of images.

 ### Infinite Scrolling

-In addition to the "Load more" button, the project allows infinite loading of images when scrolling the page.
+In addition to the "Load More" button, the project enables infinite loading of images when scrolling the page.

+**Note: The "Load More" button is accessible during input search, while Infinite Scrolling is available for popular list searches.**

 <p align="right"><a href="#readme-top">Back to top</a></p>